octo-technology/OpenTezos/docs/dapp/front.md

 # Launching a new raffle

 It is time now to add interactions with the smart contract: let's add the possibility to launch a raffle.
-For this, the user will have to enter the raffle pieces of information, and then to call the `openRaffle` entrypoint.
+For this, the user will have to enter the raffle pieces of information, and then call the `openRaffle` entrypoint.

-Let's create a `LaunchRaffleSection` component, that will contains a `form` to enter the raffle information, and a button to call the entrypoint.
+Let's create a `LaunchRaffleSection` component, that will contain a `form` to enter the raffle information, and a button to call the entrypoint.

 ## New raffle information

 First, we will add a form.
 Four pieces of information are needed:
-- the **reward**: it will be entered as a `string`
+- the **reward**: a `string`
-- the **description**: it will be entered as a `string`
+- the **description**: a `string`
-- the **closing date**: it will be entered as a `Date`
+- the **closing date**: a `Date`
-- the **winning ticket hash**: it will entered a `string`
+- the **winning ticket hash**: a `string`

-For the reward, description and winning ticket hash, a simple `<input>` component will be enough.
+For the reward, description, and winning ticket hash, a simple `<input>` component will be enough.
 For the closing date, we will use a `DatePicker` ([https://www.npmjs.com/package/react-datepicker]).

-These four pieces of information will be kept into the component state.
+These four pieces of information will be kept in the component state.

 ### DatePicker installation